VIRGINIA BEACH, Va. (WAVY) — A Virginia Beach man was arrested following a fatal accident that killed a survey crew member on I-64 in late March.

 After two months of investigation, police arrested Kaba and charged him with DUI Involuntary manslaughter, driving under the influence of drugs, and driving while suspended/revoked third offense and received no bond.

-Kaba is currently being held at the Virginia Bach City Jail.
+Kaba is currently being held at the Virginia Beach City Jail.